stoffel-brian/Final_Project/README.md

 Can you leave work and get to date night within 10-15 minutes?

 ## Group's thought on what approach they may want to use for analysis (i.e. what ML technique we may want to use to investigate the hypothesis)
-Utilize Google's Nearby Search API to obtain restaurant data within a given distance and use supervised machine learning to predict a restaurant with the best bang for our buck.
+Utilize Google's Nearby Search API to obtain restaurant data within a given distance.
+We used Python to extract and transform the data by filtering out the columns.
+We used Tableau to visualize the Key Statistics provided below.

 ## Background
 Background: You have dinner plans with your date and just got asked by your head dr. to be on call.
 There's a chance you may or may not need to work later in the night so you do not want to cancel your plans since you were looking forward to this date.
 They have agreed to meet you close to the hospital where you work and now you need to find a restaurant within a 15 minute driving distance just in case you need to drive back.

 ## Data Storage
-We plan to store our data in a json format.
+We stored our data in a json format.
+The file name is: Google Places API Burgers.json

 ## Data Visualization
-We plan to visualize our data using Tableau.
+We visualized our data using Tableau.

 ## Key Statistics
 There are 18 restaurants within 1 mile of walking distance from Saint Mary's Hospital in Rochester, Minnesota.